 Allocation Transfer Program

-Fisheries and Oceans Canada (DFO) is working to increase First Nations participation in integrated commercial fisheries.
-In many areas, First Nations people are under-represented in the commercial fishing industry.
-The commercial fishery is often the greatest economic opportunity for remote First Nations coastal communities.
+We are working to increase First Nations participation in integrated commercial fisheries.
+In many areas, Indigenous people are under-represented in the commercial fishing industry.
+The commercial fishery is often the greatest economic opportunity for remote Indigenous coastal communities.

 The Allocation Transfer Program (ATP) was created in 1994 under the Aboriginal Fisheries Strategy (AFS).
 The purpose of the ATP is to support fisheries-based economic development for First Nations groups in coastal communities by providing opportunities to get more involved in the commercial fishing industry.
 The ATP can provide commercial fisheries access (which may include licences, quota, vessels and gear) to eligible First Nations groups under the terms of an annually negotiated AFS comprehensive fisheries agreement.

 In keeping with our overall objective of resource conservation, the ATP does not add to the existing effort on the resource.
 Commercial fisheries access is acquired through a voluntary relinquishment process where commercial vessel owners and licence eligibility holders are offered the opportunity to permanently relinquish licences and/or quota in exchange for a payment.
 The equivalent commercial fishing capacity is then re-issued to First Nations groups on a communal basis.